tredontho/purescript-book/text/chapter6.md

 "(Just \"testing\")"
 ```

 The output of `show` should be a string that you can paste back into the repl (or `.purs` file) to recreate the item being shown.
-Here we'll use `logShow`, which just calls `show` then `log`, to render the string without quotes.
-Ignore the `unit` print - that will covered in Chapter 8 when we examine `Effect`s, like `log`.
+Here we'll use `logShow`, which just calls `show` and then `log`, to render the string without quotes.
+Ignore the `unit` print – that will be covered in Chapter 8 when we examine `Effect`s, like `log`.

 ```text
 > import Effect.Console